doug-pires/Power-BI/Last Refresh UTC/README.md

-## Code
-Available for copy and paste

-## PBIX File
-Available to download it and copy from the Power Query and paste in yours

-## DAX Measures available here

-**Feel free to update this code as per your business needs.**
+# Feel free to update this code as per your business needs

+You can download the code to apply modifications or the PBIX files to streamline the process.